snakajima/remoteio/README.md

 ## Architecture

-It consists of a Chat Server (chatrooms.js), an iOS application (the remote controller) and a JavaScript library (remote.io.js).
+It consists of a Chat Server (chatrooms.js), a Bonjour server (remote.bj), an iOS application (the remote controller) and a JavaScript library (remote.io.js).

 ## How to run it (locally, for development)